Thank you so much for checking out my website!

 I began painting in oils while in high school at Brophy College Preparatory in my home state of Arizona.
 I have made it a priority that every work of art I produce helps me to develop my technique as a painter and/or tell a story about some aspect of my life, ranging from the dry desert landscapes that sweep my home state to the rich traditions from my Indian heritage.
 I found even more meaning in my artwork when I began selling cards with images of my original paintings to raise money for various charities during my high school years.

-I continued my education at Duke University in Durham, North Carolina, where I recently graduated Summa Cum Laude and Phi Beta Kappa with a Bachelor of Science degree in Neuroscience.
+I continued my education at Duke University in Durham, North Carolina, where I graduated Summa Cum Laude and Phi Beta Kappa with a Bachelor of Science degree in Neuroscience in 2022.
 While it might seem counterintuitive at first, my interest in the brain stemmed from both my lifelong visual arts interests and musical training.

 Early on, I wondered how I was able to do so many different things on the piano, from playing at lightning speed to memorizing pages of music.
 This curiosity drove me to conduct neuroscience research at a wide variety of places throughout college, culminating in a Graduation with Distinction in Neuroscience thesis on the molecular mechanisms of brain development.